Monotone invariants and embeddings of statistical manifolds

 \section{Abstract}

 In this note we prove certain necessary and sufficient conditions for the existence of an embedding of statistical manifolds.
-In particular, we prove that any smooth ($C^1$ resp.) statistical manifold can be embedded into the space of probability measures on a finite set.
-As a result, we get positive answers to the Lauritzen question on a realization of smooth ($C^1$ resp.) statistical manifolds as statistical models.
+In particular, we prove that any compact smooth ($C^1$ resp.) statistical manifold can be embedded into the space of probability measures on a finite set.
+As a result, we get an answer to the Lauritzen question on a realization of smooth ($C^1$ resp.) statistical manifolds as statistical models.